llahti/CarND-Advanced-Lane-Lines/writeup.md

 There are still improvements needed.
 Particularly on lane detection and how to make detection stable.

 Also performance needs improvements.
-I have been trying pipeline with with smaller warped image size and it was much faster, but not as reliable.
+I have been trying pipeline with different size warped image sizes and when images got bigger i.e. 512x1024 performance begin to degrade seemingly.

 ## Output Images